 Although the usage of data from NJIT's Big Bear Solar Observatory (BBSO) is an important part of its operation, SWRL also extensively uses space data from NASA missions.
 It closely collaborates with the Radio Solar Physics group in using radio data.
 Collaborations with theorists will be enhanced.

-SWRL will continue to manage and maintain the server for the current 8-station Global H-Alpha Network, which monitors the solar activity in chromosphere 24 hours a day.
+SWRL will continue to manage and maintain the server for the Global H-alpha Network, which monitors the solar activity in chromosphere 24 hours a day.

-SWRL is currently providing daily Solar Flares Forecasting and Solar Filaments Detection services, among others.
+SWRL is currently providing Solar Flares Forecasting and Solar Filaments Detection services, among others.
+Click here to see flare forecasting results.